How Does a Thermocouple Work?

 Small Output Voltage: Thermocouples generate a low voltage signal (e.g., around 40 µV/°C for K-type), which can make achieving high temperature resolution challenging without adequate amplification and resolution capabilities from the DAQ.

-This is the reason the U3/T4 requires an LJTick-InAmp, whereas the U6/T7 devices have the necessary resolution and amplification built-in.
+This is the reason some devices such as the U3/T4 require an LJTick-InAmp, whereas other devices have the necessary resolution and amplification built-in.

 If connecting to a breakout board, such as the CB37, rather than directly to the LabJack terminals, you might want to use an external silicon based sensor such as the LM34CAZ to measure the cold junction temperature.